tccttc/tccttc/README.md

 # About me
 👋 Hi, I’m Marco Hung (@tccttc), a fourth year Computer Engineering & Financial Engineering Student at HKUST.

-I’m deeply passionate about the intersection of Artificial Intelligence, Data Science, and Financial Engineering, and I thrive on applying technical solutions to solve complex real-world problems in finance and business.
-I hava a solid background in programming
+My passion lies at the intersection of AI, Data Science, and Financial Engineering, where I apply advanced technical solutions to deconstruct and solve complex business challenges.
+My solid background in programming and quantitative finance enables me to not only build models but also ensure they are grounded in financial theory and market realities.

 Here's a website for you to know more about me: [Marco Hung's website](https://tccttc.github.io/)
 # Technical stack